URBANEnvo/EnvoEmo-fMRI-task/README.md

 Users must obtain the original KDEF stimuli from the appropriate copyright holders. https://kdef.se/faq/using-and-publishing-kdef-and-akdef

 The environmental images used in the task (GS and BS) are available upon request from the corresponding author.
 These images may be used exclusively for non-commercial scientific research purposes.
 Beyond this limitation, researchers are free to use the stimuli as needed.
-The Environmental images stimuli may NOT be redistributed in any way without written permission from the copyright holder (Central Institute of Mental Health, Department of Psychiatry and Psychotherapy).
+The environmental images stimuli may NOT be redistributed in any way without written permission from the copyright holder (Central Institute of Mental Health, Department of Psychiatry and Psychotherapy).

 ## Authors